 Elder’s carers are highly trained and have experience in caring for people with many different conditions.
 Whether your loved one is living with dementia and needs complex care solutions to ensure they stay safe, or would benefit from having someone to assist with the general daily activities of living and provide companionship, Elder’s service can be the solution.

-Our care recipients include people with heart disease, stroke, Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, arthritis and many other conditions.
+Our care recipients include people with heart disease, stroke, Alzheimer’s care needs, Parkinson’s disease, multiple sclerosis, arthritis and many other conditions.

 How can live-in care improve my elderly loved one’s life in Newcastle?